 Alfalfa sprout recall tied to salmonella outbreak expanded

-OMAHA, Neb.
-(AP) — A Nebraska company on Friday expanded a recall of alfalfa sprouts after 15 cases of salmonella were linked to the food.
+Omaha, Nebraska (AP) A Nebraska company has expanded a recall of alfalfa sprouts after 15 cases of salmonella were linked to the food.
+SunSprouts Enterprises on Friday doubled its recall that was first announced Thursday.

 Copyright 2022 The Associated Press.
 All rights reserved.